sauravk-RI/WeRoCon-Group/IMU/Documentation/3DM-GV7-AR-Microstrain_setup.md

   permanently damage the unit.
 - Default axis convention: **X = direction of travel, Z = down**.
-Exact mounting angle on the thigh doesn't matter for this logger — see Section 6, since it calibrates against whatever pose you're standing in.
+Exact mounting angle on the thigh doesn't matter for this logger — see Part 2, Section 2, since it calibrates against whatever pose you're standing in.

 ---